saiguru-2005/saiguru-2005/README.md

+💫 About Me:

 - 👋 Hi, I’m @saiguru-2005
 - 👀 I’m interested in new technology and space technology
+- 👯 I ❤️ contributing to open source
 - 🌱 I’m currently learning python,machine learning,Data science
 - 🤝 I’m looking for help with referrals
 - 📫 How to reach me